stvliu/thingsboard.github.io/_includes/docs/reference/performance-aws-instances.md

 {:toc}
 <!-- This will parse content of HTML tags as markdown when uncomment {::options parse_block_html="true" /} -->

-ThingsBoard has been run in production by numerous companies in both [monolithic](/docs/{{docsPrefix}}reference/monolithic/) and [microservices](/docs/{{docsPrefix}}reference/msa/) deployment modes.
+GridLinks has been run in production by numerous companies in both [monolithic](/docs/{{docsPrefix}}reference/monolithic/) and [microservices](/docs/{{docsPrefix}}reference/msa/) deployment modes.
-This article describes the performance of a single ThingsBoard server in the most popular usage scenarios.
+This article describes the performance of a single GridLinks server in the most popular usage scenarios.
-It is helpful to understand how ThingsBoard scales vertically (monolith) before describing how it scales horizontally (cluster mode).
+It is helpful to understand how GridLinks scales vertically (monolith) before describing how it scales horizontally (cluster mode).

 ## Test methodology

-For simplicity, we have deployed a single ThingsBoard instance with all related third-party components in a docker-compose environment on a single EC2 instance.
+For simplicity, we have deployed a single GridLinks instance with all related third-party components in a docker-compose environment on a single EC2 instance.
 The test agent provisions and connects a configurable number of device emulators that constantly publish time-series data over MQTT.

 Various IoT device profiles differ based on the number of messages they produce and the size of each message.
 We have emulated smart-meter devices that send messages as a JSON with three data points: pulse counter, leakage flag, and battery level.
 Each device used a separate MQTT connection to the server.

-ThingsBoard stored all the time-series data in the database.
+GridLinks stored all the time-series data in the database.
-ThingsBoard also processed the data using the [alarm rules](/docs/{{docsPrefix}}user-guide/device-profiles/#alarm-rules) to create alarms if the battery level is low.
+GridLinks also processed the data using the [alarm rules](/docs/{{docsPrefix}}user-guide/device-profiles/#alarm-rules) to create alarms if the battery level is low.
 We have scaled the test from 5K to 100K devices and message rate from 1K msg/second to 10K messages per second.
 Our team executed the tests for at least 24 hours to ensure no resource leakage or performance degradation over time.
 We have also included instructions to replicate the tests.
 Links to the instructions are in the details of each test run.